chlimous/42-born2beroot_guide/README.md

 #### What to choose?

-You can host any service you like.
+The possibilities for hosting services are limitless.

-Here are some ideas:
+Here are a few suggestions to get you started:

-- Generative IA (Stable Diffusion)
+- Generative AI (Stable Diffusion)
-- Monitoring (Premetheus/Grafana)
+- Monitoring (Prometheus/Grafana)
 - Finance (Ghostfolio)
 - ERP/CRM (Odoo)
 - Blockchain (Node)